-Are Easter Sunday, the August Civic Holiday, Remembrance Day and Boxing Day general holidays?
+Are Easter Sunday, Terry Fox Day, Remembrance Day and Boxing Day general holidays?

-Employees who do not work on Easter Sunday, the August Civic holiday, and Boxing Day do not have to be paid because these are not general holidays.
+Employees who do not work on Easter Sunday, Terry Fox Day, and Boxing Day do not have to be paid because these are not general holidays.

 How is general holiday pay calculated?

 Employees who consistently work the same number of hours get one regular work day’s pay as general holiday pay.